openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		ofLine(point-tangent/2, point+tangent/2);
 	}

-[`getTangentAtIndexInterpolated`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getTangentAtIndexInterpolated "getTangentAtIndexInterpolated Documentation Page") works like `getNormalAtIndexInterpolated`.
-And you get something like this:
+[`getTangentAtIndexInterpolated()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getTangentAtIndexInterpolated "getTangentAtIndexInterpolated Documentation Page") works like `getNormalAtIndexInterpolated()`.
+We get something like this:

 ![Polyline Exaggerated Tangents](images/intrographics_exaggeratedtangents.png "Drawing exaggerated tangents at at evenly spaced points along the polyline")

 That was worth the aside, right?
-(I'm sorry.
-Desperately trying to avoid a tangent pun.)
+(I'm desperately trying to avoid a tangent pun.)
 Back to the normals we were working with, eh?

-It doesn't seem terribly efficient to add thickness to our lines by drawing lots and lots of normals using `ofLine`.
+It doesn't seem terribly efficient to add thickness to our lines by drawing lots and lots of normals using `ofLine()`.
 Instead, we can draw a filled polygon to cover the space that our normal lines are covering.  **[note: explain the winding order here]** So, we want to loop through all of our upper normal bounds from left to right, then loop around and follow the lower normal bounds from right to left.
-In order to do this, we are going to store our points and normals into vectors [**note: make sure vectors are explained**].
-Again, comment out the last code and add in the following:
+In order to do this we are going to store our points and normals in vectors [**note: make sure vectors are explained**].
+Again, let's comment out the code we just wrote and add in the following:

 	float numPoints = polyline.size();
 	float normalLength = 40;